 The island of Crete is a magnificent treasure that guards hundreds of traditions and rituals you cannot easily find anywhere else in Greece.
 One of these secrets is the local food.

 You may be wondering what to eat in Crete.
-Well, the Cretan diet is a wonderful array of taste and color made of very healthy dishes that conquers everyone visiting the island.
+Well, the Cretan diet is a wonderful array of tastes and colors made of very healthy dishes that conquer everyone visiting the island.
 Cretan dishes are, indeed, one of the key elements you’re bound to always remember whenever you look back at your holidays on the island.

-Whether you dine in a modern or high-end restaurant in Chania, or in a lost taverna in the middle of the mountains, there’s one characteristic that makes them all stand out, the complete adherence to the following main principles of the Cretan cuisine.
+Whether you dine in a modern or high-end restaurant in Chania or a lost taverna in the middle of the mountains, there’s one characteristic that makes them all stand out, the complete adherence to the following main principles of the Cretan cuisine.

 Can’t read now?
 Pin for later!